manasseslima/clio/README.md

 # Clio

-An Application cli library for golangers.
+A cli library for golangers.